CamDavidsonPilon/lifelines/README.md

 1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-2. Person obtaining a copy must return feedback to the authors.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS